 What is Bluetooth multipoint?

-Bluetooth multipoint s a feature that allows a single headset to maintain simultaneous connections to at least two source devices (e.g. a laptop and smartphone, and was introduced with the release of Bluetooth 4.0, over ten years ago.
+Bluetooth multipoint s a feature that allows a single Bluetooth headset to maintain simultaneous connections to at least two source devices like a laptop and smartphone, and was introduced with the release of Bluetooth 4.0, over ten years ago.
 For it to function, a device must support both A2DP and HFP/HSP connections for audio streaming and talking, respectively.

 When supported, multipoint performance varies across consumer audio products.

-This functions nearly identically to the standard multipoint technology with one additional feature.
-Advanced multipoint puts a primary call on hold when a second incoming call is answered.
-It comes in handy for anyone who likes to chat with their friends or family during lunch breaks, but needs to remain available for professional happenings.
+Fortunately, most handsets support advanced multipoint.
+This puts a primary call on hold when a second incoming call is answered.
+It’s great for anyone who likes to chat with their friends during lunch breaks but needs to remain available for professional happenings.
 Advanced multipoint is available in professional Bluetooth headsets, but isn’t quite as ubiquitous within the consumer audio market.
 Some headsets even allow you to connect to three devices at the same time.